Building From Source: Development Container

 Important

-The local build of your Factory is great for developing and debugging and the results can be used on the host machine or deployed to a hardware board.
-However, the image created locally is not yet visible for the OTA system, and is only available for local use.
+While the local build is great for developing and debugging, the image is not visible for the OTA system, and is for local use.

 When you push the changes to your Factory Git repos, it will trigger a new build.
 You can then flash and register your device following the instructions of Flashing Your Device and Registering Your Device.
 Then, you can take advantage of the OTA system.